tbc01/AbRFC/README.md

 # afficlass
-Code necessary to reproduce results in XXX Publication
+Code and data to reproduce results in "Machine Learning-Guided Intelligent Antibody Engineering for Rapid Response to SARS-COV-2"

-Requirements:
+## Requirements:

 python=3.8